-On 24 April 2012, the General Shareholders' Meeting established that throughout the financial years 2012, 2013 and 2014, the Bank's Board of Directors was to be made up of 10 members.
+On 23 April 2015, the General Shareholders' Meeting established that throughout the financial years 2015, 2016 and 2017, the Bank's Board of Directors was to be made up of 9 members.

 The size of the Bank's Board of Directors is in line with the system-specific data recently compiled by the Bank of Italy.
-As a matter of fact, a recent analysis conducted by the Bank of Italy on corporate governance issues linked to the qualitative and quantitative composition revealed that the Board members' mean number in the banks analysed generally reflects and proportionally increases with assets volumes.
+As a matter of fact, an analysis conducted in November 2013 by the Bank of Italy on corporate governance issues linked to the qualitative and quantitative composition revealed that the Board members' mean number in the banks analysed generally reflects and proportionally increases with assets volumes.
 In further detail, the Board members' mean number is as follows: 15.4 in large corporations (assets valued at over 20 billion euros); 12.9 in medium-sized corporations (assets valued at between 3.5 billion euros and 20 billion euros); and 6.7 in small corporations (assets valued at less than 3.5 billion euros).
-Comparing these results with the analysis on banks' Articles of Associations conducted by the Bank of Italy and the following publication of best practices in 2011, the mean number of Board members of banks analysed was slightly higher (Source: Bank of Italy - Analysis of results and self-assessment - Section I - Qualitative and quantitative composition).
+Comparing these results with the analysis on banks' Articles of Associations conducted by the Bank of Italy and the following publication of best practices in December 2011, the mean number of Board members of banks analysed was slightly higher (Source: Bank of Italy - Analysis of results and self-assessment - Section I - Qualitative and quantitative composition).